fossasia/publiccode.asia/site/content/privacy.en.md

 which you have provided with your consent.
-We will publicly show your name as a signee to the open letter if you consented to publicly show name in the [list of signatures](/openletter/all-signatures).
-We will also provide your name and country to the recipients of the open letter (members of the European Parliament and national or regional parliaments).
+We will publicly show your name as a signee to the open letter if you consented to publicly show name in the [list of signatures](./openletter/all-signatures).
+We will also provide your name and country to the recipients of the open letter (members of institutions involved in policy shaping).
 We will not share your e-mail address.
 We store this information in a database for the duration of the Public Money - Public Code campaign and remove it afterwards.

 If you have consented to being contacted about the campaign, we will use your e-mail address to send you information about the